vegaprotocol/specs/user-interface/6002-MDET-market-details.md

 ## Market specification

-When I am looking into market info I **Must** see following specification:
+When I look into market info I **Must** see following specification:

 - Key details: (<a name="6002-MDET-201" href="#6002-MDET-201">6002-MDET-201</a>)
     - Name